Huegoxaga/notes/os/linux.md

   - `ls` If no directory name is followed, it will list all of the files in the current working directory.
   - `ls /etc` it will display all files inside the `etc` folder.
   - add `\` before ls to see not colored outputs.
+  - `-h` changes the output to be more human readable
 - `lsusb` check all existing USB devices.(debian-based Linux)
 - `cd` Change directory to the directory followed, if nothing followed cd to home dir.
 - `pwd` display the absolute path to the current working directory.